-MSBSHSE Class 9 Science Chapter 3 Current Electricity Solutions, an important reference material from the viewpoint of your MSBSHSE Class 9 Science examination, helps students to score well.
+MSBSHSE Class 9 Science Chapter 3 Current Electricity Solutions, an important reference material from the viewpoint of your Class 9 Science examination of MSBSHSE, helps students to score well.
 The solutions, with detailed answers and step by step explanations provided here, will help students to understand the basic concepts of the chapter.

 Maharashtra Board Class 9 Science Chapter 3- BYJU’S Important Questions & Answers

 1.The following figure shows the symbol for components used in the accompanying electrical circuit.
 Place them at proper places and complete the circuit.

 Which law can you prove with the help of the above circuit?

 As given in the figure above, a continuous path of an electric current through conducting wires